seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

     SC4S_LISTEN_CISCO_IOS_UDP_PORT=5140
     ````

-    Furthermore, there are some pre-configuration requirements that we need to define them, as specified in the official SC4S documentation, when directing data to the SC4S server.
+    Furthermore, there are some pre-configuration requirements that we need to define, as specified in the official SC4S documentation when directing data to the SC4S server.
 If you wonder what rules and functions work, take a look at [app-almost-syslog-cisco_syslog.conf](https://github.com/splunk/splunk-connect-for-syslog/blob/9d125838172450c4739224dde4a0e76122680f99/package/lite/etc/addons/cisco/app-almost-syslog-cisco_syslog.conf) in SC4S github repository.
 This configuration file will execute perfectly.

     Finally, the documentation mentions an add-on for Cisco IOS developed by Mikael Bjerkeland.
 This add-on contains pre-defined configuration files that are compatible with the Splunk Common Information Model (CIM).
 Hence, there's no need to perform key mappings after data ingestion into Splunk.
 It's important to note that this add-on is not officially supported by Splunk; any issues should be directed to Mikael Bjerkeland.
 While using add-ons not created by Splunk is not my preferred approach, since it was recommended on SC4S's page, I've included it here.
-For greater reliability, consider creating your own add-ons.
+For greater reliability, consider creating your add-ons.

     Now, we can check our final results.